Skip to content ↓

 Knowledge: Recognise, identify, describe, retrieve, recall, distil, define, list, memorise, repeat, imitate

-Each of our subjects is carefully mapped so that sequences of learn provide a sensible experience for our pupils which allows them to develop a strong understanding and retain their learning.
+Each of our subjects is carefully mapped so that sequences of learning provide a sensible experience for our pupils which allows them to develop a strong understanding and retain their learning.
 Vocabulary is at the core of the substantive knowledge our pupils learn.
 This is taught discretely and revisited throughout the curriculum.

 As well as the academic attributes, skills and knowledge, we also recognise that learning has an emotional aspect of learning, known as the 'Affective domain'.
-As a school, we also seek to develop pupil's spiritual capacities.
+As a school, we seek to develop pupil's spiritual capacities.
 These are to:

 - exercise imagination and creativity